even4void/aliquote/content/post/reminder-app-and-org.md

     [ ]	ECM is finally streaming, and I'm here to tell you what's good - Sound & Complete [ ]	Blogging with org-mode and ox-hugo // Shane Sveller

-Interesting, but we loose important metadata (hyperlinks, due dates, notes).
+Interesting, but we loose important metadata (hyperlinks, due dates, notes)!
 While it is still possible to [Get a Spreadsheet of Tasks into Reminders.app](https://n8henrie.com/2014/05/how-to-get-a-spreadsheet-of-tasks-into-reminders-app/), using this handy [AppleScript program](https://gist.github.com/n8henrie/c3a5bf270b8200e33591),[^1] I found no easy way to go the other way around, that is to export Reminder tasks into another application.
 Now, I also use Emacs a lot, and as you may have already guessed, I manage various TODO lists with Org mode.
 The aforementioned action for web capture can easily be implemented in Emacs thanks to [this irreal gem](http://irreal.org/blog/?p=3726).
 However, getting a proper way to import, or better, syncronize Reminder items with an Org TODO list seems a lot trickier.
 From the [Apple Documentation Center](https://developer.apple.com/library/archive/documentation/DataManagement/Conceptual/EventKitProgGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40004759-SW1), we know that Reminder data are stored in the same database than Calendar data, which is located under `~/Library/Calendars`.
 It is easy to lookup specific task with `grep` or `ack`.
 For instance, the first item displayed in the above list reads in iCal format as follows:

     BEGIN:VCALENDAR
     VERSION:2.0